Federal and State Officials Announce New Law Enforcement Partnership to Protect Military Community

 “The ROAM Database will allow us to act much more quickly to stop fraud against members of the military,” explained New York Attorney General Schneiderman.
 “Had the ROAM database existed during our investigation of SmartBuy, we likely could have shut them down more quickly and saved countless servicemembers thousands of dollars each.
 This database will be an important tool in our ongoing, comprehensive effort to crack down on those unscrupulous individuals who prey on the men and women who serve our country.”

 Other Attorneys General are also embracing the ROAM Database.
-Earlier today, Attorneys General Jack Conway (KY) and Derek Schmidt (KS), co-chairmen of the Consumer Protection Committee of the National Association of Attorneys General, sent a to all of their fellow Attorneys General calling on them to contribute information to the ROAM Database.
+Earlier today, Attorneys General Jack Conway (KY) and Derek Schmidt (KS), co-chairmen of the Consumer Protection Committee of the National Association of Attorneys General, sent a letter to all of their fellow Attorneys General calling on them to contribute information to the ROAM Database.

 The ROAM database will complement the Consumer Sentinel Network, which the Federal Trade Commission (FTC) created to gather a different type of information–consumer complaints from all over the country.
 FTC Commissioner Julie Brill praised the creation of the new database, saying, “The FTC has long seen the value in sharing information to enhance consumer protection efforts.
 We see ROAM and Consumer Sentinel as complementary bookends: Consumer Sentinel at the beginning of the enforcement process, and the ROAM database at the end.
 I expect that the FTC will be eager to use the Bureau’s new data base and contribute information to make our consumer protection actions as effective as possible.”